skrapkam/samchang/src/projects/designer-onboarding/index.md

 ## Application

 Remember the information we wanted from designers to determine whether they're qualified to join?
 In order for designers to provide us this information I essentially designed a glorified form.
 This application process contains the first major touchpoint that new designers will have after sign-up.

+The onboarding UI went through three major iterations based on usability testing and internal feedback.

+<clickable-prompt prompt="How many design iterations were there?">How many design versions?</clickable-prompt>

 ### First iteration